 All projects will be required to submit an "as-is" appraisal that supports those costs.
-Appraisals must meet OHFA's requirements and must be submitted with the final application submission.
+Appraisals must meet OHFA's requirements as outlined in the OHFA Multifamily Underwriting Guidelines and must be submitted with the final application submission.
 The purchase price should be less than or equal to the appraised value.
 If the purchase price is greater than the appraised value, the applicant must explain why.
 OHFA reserves the right to limit funding of acquisition costs to the appraised value of the site.